SufiRepository/Bike-Object-Localisation/README.md

 # Bike-Object-Localisation

-This is a deep learning projects for object localisation in video format.
+This is a deep learning group projects about bike detection using object detection CNN.